lrudzka/Time4Type/README.md

 # Time4Type
 Application for typing results of football metches.

-It is my final project on my programming bootcamp at CodersLab.
+It is my final project on the coding bootcamp at CodersLab.

 It was created using React.